We've reviewed every pair of the best ghd straighteners to help you settle on 'The One'

 Reasons to avoid

-The Gold is a great pick for anyone who likes to change up how they style their hair.
-With a curved design and rounded barrel, we found we could create curls and waves at a quicker rate than with any other pair of ghds.
-Top tip?
+The Gold is ideal for anyone who likes to change up their hair styling.
+With a curved design and rounded barrel, we could create curls and waves at a quicker rate than any other ghd styler.
+Our top tip?
 Leave the ends of your hair free of the styler to create undone beach hair waves.
-If you'd rather go smooth and sleek, the floating mechanism on the plates helps this styler to move easily down the hair shaft without snags.
+If you'd rather go smooth and sleek, the floating mechanism on the plates also helps them to glide down the hair shaft without snags.

-Heat-wise, to us these straighteners felt quick to warm up, probably taking about 25 seconds, and are pleasingly lightweight and easy to manoeuvre.
-You can also expect an even temperature without hot spots due to the highly intelligent heat sensors in each plate.
+Heat-wise, we found these lightweight straighteners quick to warm up, probably taking about 25 seconds.
+You can also expect an even temperature without hot spots, thanks to the highly intelligent heat sensors in each plate.
 This allowed us to enjoy highly controlled styling without repeat passing through the hair – a big tick in our book.
 If you’re after styling versatility with a nod to heat protection, the Gold should suit your needs.
-Reed explains: "The ghd Gold styler glides through the hair, delivering a constant safer-for-hair heat of 185ºC to ensure hair is perfectly styled but is not damaged."
+As Reed says, "The ghd Gold styler glides through the hair, delivering a constant safer-for-hair heat of 185ºC to ensure hair is perfectly styled but not damaged."

-There’s no ionic technology here to keep static at bay, so they may not suit those with particularly frizzy hair, but we still achieved a smooth, sheeny look with this tool. ghd Platinum+ vs ghd Gold is a common debate and we found that both are great stylers for regular use.
-While we recommend the Platinum+ for those concerned about the drying effects of heat-styling on delicate or damaged hair, this hits the gold standard if you want to learn how to curl hair with straighteners perfectly.
+There’s no ionic technology here to keep static at bay, so they may not suit those with particularly frizzy hair, but we still achieved a smooth and sheeny look with this tool. ghd Platinum+ vs ghd Gold is a common debate and we found that both are great stylers for regular use.
+While we recommend this model for those concerned about the drying effects of heat-styling on delicate or damaged hair, this hits the gold standard if you want to learn how to curl hair with straighteners perfectly.

 The best ghd straightener for thick or long hair